-My first date with my current boyfriend was on a hot, sunny day in late summer.
+My first date with my husband was on a hot, sunny day in late summer.
 We hit it off immediately, and by the end of the evening, he had confessed many things to me, one of which was that when it gets cold he gets terrible eczema on his hands.

 Thankfully, we’ve been together long enough now that I’ve gotten to see first hand what that is like for him.
 Red, scaly, peeling, painful palms.
 Always too dry.
 Itchy, irritated, cracked.
 And it was making him miserable to be around (sorry honey!).
 Thankfully we found a way to get rid of it.
 Read on to find out how.

 For most people, my man included, eczema starts in childhood.
 And it always has some sort of a digestive component.
 This is why it can be stubborn and take a long time to treat, with many ups and downs along the way.
 Chinese medicine says for every year you’ve had a condition, it takes one month of treatment to correct.